Children laughing and playing

 What are the procedures for check-in and checkout?

 Check-in will take place each morning from 8:45–9:15 a.m.
-Checkout will take place from 3:00–3:15p.m., unless the camper is registered for After Care or it is the night of the Zoo Crew sleepover.
-Caregivers will drop off and pick up their camper in the designated area outside the Judy Keller Education Center on Cannon Drive.
+Checkout will take place for all grade levels from 3–3:15 p.m., unless the camper is registered for Aftercare.
+Caregivers must be present for both check-in and checkout, unless the caregiver has authorized their camper to participate in self check-in and checkout.
+Check-in and checkout take place in the designated area outside the Judy Keller Education Center on Cannon Drive.
 Caregivers authorized to pick up campers must show a photo ID every day at checkout.
-Checkout on the last day of the session takes place at 9:15 a.m.

 What if I need to arrange a late drop-off or early pickup?